matterandvoid-space/subscriptions/README.md

 # Examples

 There are working examples in this repo in the `examples` directory.
 See `shadow-cljs.edn` for the build names.
-You can clone the repo you can run them locally.
+You can clone the repo and run them locally.

 ## Use with fulcro class components